Skip to main content

 • Callers do not choose which wallet category to consume from.

-• Credits that expire sooner are consumed first; if expiry is the same, older accounts are consumed first.
+• Funds that expire sooner are consumed first.
+If expiry is the same, older sources are consumed first.

-• Only credits that are currently active are eligible for deduction.
-Credits that have not started yet or have already expired are ignored.
+• Only funds that are currently active are eligible for deduction.
+Sources that have not started yet or have already expired are ignored.

 Insufficient Balance

-Returns 400 if the customer doesn’t have enough available credits:
+Returns 400 if the customer doesn’t have enough available balance:

 If credit_types is provided, the error message becomes insufficient balance in selected credit_types when the selected wallet categories do not have enough credits.
 Failed requests do not produce a partial deduction and do not leave behind a half-completed state.